Larouex/IoTCNanoBLE33/README.md

 ### Arduino Nano BLE 33 - PINOUT
 ![alt text](./Assets/nano33blepinout.png "Arduino Nano 33 BLE Pinout")

-## Project Details and Settign up Your Development Toolchain
+## Setting up Your Development Toolchain
 The code in this repository depends on Ardunio, Visual Studio Code and PlatformIO.

 ### Your Local Machine